robjg/oddjob/README.txt

 - Document State better in the user guide.
 Include why structural jobs COMPLETE when they have no child because editing a node involves removing it and re-adding it.
-- Support annotations for ArooaLifeCycle Methods in Oddjob.

 Deferred to A Later Version
 ---------------------------